fricas/fricas/src/doc/sphinx/source/install.rst

 Detailed installation instructions
 ----------------------------------

-We assume that you have installed all necessary prerequisittes.
+We assume that you have installed all necessary prerequisites.

 0. Change to a directory with enough (0.8 GB) free space.